bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There is a div element with a class container that consists of six images that are saved inside the project folder.

-Now, let\'s open the CSS file.
+Now, let&apos;s open the CSS file.

 First, I remove all browser-specific settings that may be there by using the star selector just like I did earlier.
 I set the value of both the